ben/ben.github.com/_drafts/highfive.md

 comments: true
 ---

-A couple of weeks ago, my company began an experiment with HR and robots.
+A few weeks ago, my company began an experiment with HR and robots.
+It's pretty interesting (or at least we think so), but before I tell you about it, there's some exposition that needs to happen.
+I'll do my best to make it worth it.

 ## Robots

-First, some background.

 I work for [Gridium][gridium], and we're a distributed company.
 There is no central office, and even our founders live in different cities.